nonik0/CardputerLegoTrainControl/README.md

 CircuitCubes has 3 ports to control motors (or other devices via PWM like LEDs, etc.).
 Use the port function toggle to change control between ports A, B, and C. Battery voltage is also shown.

 ## Ideas
-- track speed to increment speed as battery voltage falls -- use calibration tiles and measure time between
+- track speed to be able to keep constant as battery voltage falls
--- track average period between colors/actions
+  - track speed with specific calibration tile colors? measure time between two tiles and track
+  - track speed with color sensor and rate of change? (i.e. motor moving but no color change after X time -> bump speed)
-- support for multiple of one device type
+- support for using multiple remotes for one device type